 There are numbers right to “K” & “ S”, they are the sequence number in which the program should start or kill.

-- S12syslog is to start the syslog daemon, which has the sequence number of 12.
+- S12syslog is to start the syslog daemon, which has a sequence number of 12.

-- S80Sendmail is to start the Sendmail daemon, which has the sequence number of 80.
+- S80Sendmail is to start the Sendmail daemon, which has a sequence number of 80.

 So, syslog program will be started before sending mail.